Printable Paper Ornaments

 Hello, Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m happy to share another Christmasy project with you today!
-We will be making some beautiful paper rosettes using book pages and some lovely Christmas ephemera medallions that I created just for you!
+I’m Diana from Dreams Factory and I’m happy that today, we will be making some beautiful printable paper ornaments using book pages and some lovely Christmas ephemera medallions that I created just for you!
 This will be our last project for the year, so we’ll be adding a little bit of sparkle too.
-I decided we just NEEDED some glitter to end the year in style! 🙂
+I decided we just NEEDED some glitter to end the year in style!

-The Christmas ephemera with vintage frame medallions that I created for this project will somehow complete the whole vintage and Christmas look of our DIY Christmas Book Page Paper Rosettes.
+The Christmas ephemera with vintage frame medallions that I created for this project will somehow complete the whole vintage and Christmas look of our Printable Paper Ornaments.

 - a few pages from a book, dictionary, etc. (old or new)